Afghans in Iran: Economy

 According to Hassan Kazemi Qomi, half of Iran's foreign investors are Afghans.
 With a population of 2 million, they have about 10% of the labor market in Iran.
 Their presence has led to protests by Iranian workers.
 The Iranian government has also imposed a number of restrictions, including the ban on the use of foreign workers in governmental and non-governmental organizations, and called on all government agencies, non-state actors, companies and contractors to provide their needed labor to Iranian workforce, with numerous penalties, including imprisonment and a fine for the offending employers.
 However, many employers prefer to hire Afghans due their low wage expectations, lack of insurance requirements, and their high productivity.

+Used as proxies

+Iran's Revolutionary Guards Corps (IRGC) has recruited and coerced thousands of undocumented Afghans living in the Islamic Republic to fight in Syria since at least November 2013.
+The Islamic Republic has urged the Afghan refugees to defend Shia sacred sites and offered financial incentives to encourage them to join pro-Syrian government militias.

+The men, who are mainly ethnic Hazaras, are recruited from impoverished and vulnerable Afghan migrant communities in Iran, and sent to join a multi-national Shia Muslim militia – in effect a "Foreign Legion" – that Iran has mobilised to support Syrian President Bashar al-Assad.
+They are drafted into the (Liwa Fatemiyoun) Fatemiyoun Brigade, an all-Afghan unit commanded by Revolutionary Guards officers.
+Their training is very short – a fortnight of tactical movement and basic weapons handling – all conducted in strict secrecy.

+According to Amir Toumaj, a researcher with the Foundation for Defense of Democracies, the Fatemiyoun was recently upgraded from a brigade to a division, which normally numbers over 10,000.

+Iranian terminology for those killed in Syria is "defenders of the holy shrine".
+The Abolfazli mosque in eastern Mashhad's Golshahr district – situated at the heart of an impoverished area accommodating most of the city's Afghans – is the place where the refugees, usually young men, sign up on a daily basis to go and fight for Iran in Syria.

+Human rights groups have described Tehran's use of Afghans and other foreign fighters as a tactic to save Iranian lives and mute domestic criticism of its involvement in a messy and destructive foreign conflict.
+Some groups said that boys as young as 13 have been induced to fight and that recruits received brief training and often suffered heavy casualties.

 Demography

 Ethnicity and religious sect

 By ethnicity, Afghans in Iran are Hazaras at 40%, Tajiks at 36%, and Pashtuns, Uzbeks and others at 24%.
 According to the deputy director of the General Directorate for Foreign Affairs, approximately 70% of foreign nationals living in Iran are Shia Muslims and 30% Sunni Muslims.